Skip to main content

 Hospital Discharge Rehabilitation at Home

-Hospital discharge rehab at home helps your parent regain strength and independence after a hospital stay.
+Whether you are leaving hospital yourself or supporting someone close to you, hospital discharge rehab at home can help rebuild strength and independence.
 Our HCPC-registered physiotherapists and occupational therapists visit at home — often within 48 hours of your call — to bridge the gap between hospital and safe, confident living.

 HCPC Registered